-With its unmatched diversity and a contrasting character that can both be enthralling and mystifying, expats may encounter some culture shock in India.
-Its hot and humid climate, muddled traffic blocks and a hodgepodge of overexcited hawkers and guides are a lot to handle initially.
+With its unmatched diversity and a contrasting character that can both be enthralling and mystifying, India may hold some culture shock for new arrivals.
+The country's humid climate, muddled traffic blocks and a hodgepodge of overexcited hawkers and guides are a lot to handle initially.

 Bureaucracy in India

-Getting things done in India can take a lot longer than it would in the West.
-Processes often seem inefficient and time-consuming.
+Getting things done in India may take longer than what expats may be used to.
+Processes often seem inefficient and time consuming.
 Expats may find they receive conflicting information depending on who they talk to.
-It is best to exercise patience and persistence as getting angry won't solve the problem.
+It is best to exercise patience and persistence, as getting angry won't solve the problem.

-Networking and building relationships with locals can help because in most cases having contacts within the right institutions can expedite processes.
+Networking and building relationships with locals and therefore having contacts within the right institutions can expedite processes.

 Women in India

 Women in India may find that patriarchal attitudes can be all too common.
-That said, this is far less apparent in larger, more cosmopolitan cities like Bengaluru, Delhi and Mumbai.
+That said, this is far less apparent in larger, more cosmopolitan cities such as Bengaluru, Delhi and Mumbai.

 Still, women living in India may find themselves the target of unwanted attention, particularly when visiting crowded places, local markets or smaller towns.
 In such situations, it's best to dress more conservatively and not show too much skin.
 Women are also burdened with additional safety considerations and we advise against travelling alone at night.

 As the world's second most populated country with well over 1.38 billion people, it's fair to say that India's population is as diverse as it is large.
 This multiethnic country is host to many religions.
 The large majority practise Hinduism, though Islam and Christianity are also prominent.
 The Indian subcontinent is said to be the place of four major religions, including Hinduism, Buddhism, Jainism and Sikhism.